HumanCellAtlas/dcp-community/rfcs/text/0000-application-monitoring-for-ga.md

 ### User Stories

 * As a DCP operator, I want to compare experiments against a baseline, so that I can compare design alternatives.
-* As a DCP operator, I want to conduct retropsective analysis on systems, so that I can debug systems.
+* As a DCP operator, I want to conduct retrospective analysis on systems, so that I can debug systems.
 * As a DCP operator, I want to analyze long-term trends in system performance, so that I can estimate changes in cost and performance.
 * As a DCP operator, I want to be alerted of system failure, so that I know when something goes wrong and can keep the system available for our users.

 ## Detailed Design

-In summary, each user-critical system in DCP should have the following.
+In summary, each system critical to user-facing features in DCP should have the following.

 * Black-box availability monitoring using a health check
 * White-box monitoring of core system infrastructure